 - Google: Organize the world’s information and make it universally accessible and useful.

 - Volvo: By 2020 no one should be killed or seriously injured in a new Volvo

-Whatever your first impression BHAG is, you should probably double it.
-They aren’t just big picture though.
+Whatever your first impression of BHAG is, you should probably double it.
+They aren’t just the big picture though.
 Establish both corporate BHAG and regional/local BHAGs.
 The more BHAGs you have, the more likely you hit one of them and change the world.
 Here is a quick 3 step article on how to get a BHAG started.